Saryarka

 "Saryarka - Steppe and Lakes of Northern Kazakhstan" protects largely undisturbed steppe and wetland areas that are essential for migratory waterbirds.

-Community Perspective: Stanislaw describes an overnight visit to Korgalzhyn in winter (with sightings of Saiga and Wolf), Solivagant visited the same reserve in May and found the Steppe landscape with its flowering tulips the highlight, and Clyde did so in June and encountered a red fox and a white Arctic fox.
-The second location, Naurzum, stays unreviewed, though it reportedly has the best chance of seeing a Saiga.
+Community Perspective: Stanislaw describes an overnight visit to Korgalzhyn in winter (with sightings of Saiga and Wolf), Solivagant visited the same reserve in May and found the Steppe landscape with its flowering tulips the highlight, Clyde did so in June and saw many birds and foxes, as did Els who also managed to find a Saiga.
+The second location, Naurzum, stays unreviewed.

 Map of Saryarka